Not-ISellStuff/Thread-Hijacking-w-NT-API/README.md

 btw idek if this is 100% working I just made sure it compiled and ran

+i just made this cuz i havent worked with this type of stuff in a while so i refreshed my memory by writing this

 # Compile

 gcc -o injector.exe hijack.c loader.c main.c target.c -lntdll -lws2_32 -lkernel32